allegro/blog/CONTRIBUTING.md

 to the PR.
 Sometimes it overdoes its job: in particular, it may break animated WebP files by removing the animation and keeping only the first frame.
 You can avoid this by giving your branch a name that ends with `-no-img-opt`: such a name will prevent the action from running.

+## Souvenirs
+Contributors can receive our blog t-shirt.
+Ask the editors how you can get yours.
+There is a single unisex style; available sizes are S, M, L, and XL.